Amal al-Moallimi

-Amal Bint Yahya al-Moallimi is the Saudi Arabian ambassador to Norway and Canada.
+Amal Bint Yahya al-Moallimi is the Saudi Arabian ambassador to Canada.
+She was previously the Saudi Arabian ambassador to Norway.
 She is the second Saudi woman ambassador and is the sister of Ambassador Abdallah Yahya al-Mouallimi, the long-standing Permanent Representative of the Kingdom of Saudi Arabia to the United Nations.

 Background and education

 Amal al-Moallimi has a bachelor's degree in the English Language from Princess Nora bint Abdul Rahman University in Saudi Arabia.
 She also obtained a graduate degree in Mass Communication and Media from the University of Denver in the United States.

 Ambassador al-Moallimi had held the position of the Director General of Organizations and International Cooperation at the Saudi Human Rights Commission (HRC or Commission) since 2019.
 Prior to this, she was Assistant Secretary-General at Saudi Arabia's King Abdulaziz Center for National Dialogue.